cockpit-project/cockpituous/ansible/aws/README.md

 Webhook setup
 -------------
-Normally our webhook runs on [CentOS CI](../tasks/cockpit-tasks-webhook.yaml), but for times when this is down we can spin up a webhook in AWS.
+Normally our webhook runs on [CentOS CI](../tasks/cockpit-tasks-webhook.yaml), but for times when this is down we can spin up a webhook in AWS:

- * Create and configure the instance:

     ansible-playbook -i inventory aws/launch-webhook.yml

- * Run the setup playbooks:

-       ansible-playbook -i inventory cockpituous/webhook.yml

 Using this deployment requires changing all the GitHub project webhooks to http://ec2-3-228-126-27.compute-1.amazonaws.com and changing `DEFAULT_AMQP_SERVER` in